 For example, the Department normally offers several Josephine Mitchell Scholarships (worth about $4000) and one Josephine Mitchell Prize (worth about $8000) each year.
 There are numerous Entrance Scholarships available for exceptionally strong students.

-Recipients of an NSERC Master or Doctoral Scholarship can expect significant top-ups from the University, the Faculty of Science, and the Department:
+Recipients of an NSERC or SSHRC Master or Doctoral Scholarship can expect significant top-ups from the University, the Faculty of Science, and the Department: